worakritsoo/svelte-ionic/README.md

 # Known issues

-## Need to work on slides
-Something wrong with slides...

 ## Not an issue but good to note: Typescript full usage may require typings for some packages
 These are not always available for all packages used in this project, and hence not applied.